Fuzzy concept: Zadeh's argument

-Ethics
+Ethics and law

 In the scholarly inquiry about ethics and meta-ethics, vague or fuzzy concepts and borderline cases are standard topics of controversy.
 Central to ethics are theories of "value", what is "good" or "bad" for people and why that is, and the idea of "rule following" as a condition for moral integrity, consistency and non-arbitrary behaviour.

 Yet, if human valuations or moral rules are only vague or fuzzy, then they may not be able to orient or guide behaviour.
 It may become impossible to operationalize rules.
 Evaluations may not permit definite moral judgements, in that case.
 Hence, clarifying fuzzy moral notions is usually considered to be critical for the ethical endeavour as a whole.

-Excessive precision
+Excessive precision in rule-making

 Nevertheless, Scott Soames has made the case that vagueness or fuzziness can be valuable to rule-makers, because "their use of it is valuable to the people to whom rules are addressed".
-It may be more practical and effective to allow for some leeway (and personal responsibility) in the interpretation of how a rule should be applied - bearing in mind the overall purpose which the rule intends to achieve.
+It may be more practical and effective to allow for some leeway (and personal responsibility) in the interpretation of how a rule should be applied — bearing in mind the overall purpose which the rule intends to achieve.

 If a rule or procedure is stipulated too exactly, it can sometimes have a result which is contrary to the aim which it was intended to help achieve.
 For example, "The Children and Young Persons Act could have specified a precise age below which a child may not be left unsupervised.
 But doing so would have incurred quite substantial forms of arbitrariness (for various reasons, and particularly because of the different capacities of children of the same age)".

-Rule conflict
+Conflicting rules

 A related sort of problem is, that if the application of a legal concept is pursued too exactly and rigorously, it may have consequences that cause a serious conflict with another legal concept.
 This is not necessarily a matter of bad law-making.
 When a law is made, it may not be possible to anticipate all the cases and events to which it will apply later (even if 95% of possible cases are predictable).
 The longer a law is in force, the more likely it is, that people will run into problems with it, that were not foreseen when the law was made.

 So, the further implications of one rule may conflict with another rule.
 "Common sense" might not be able to resolve things.
 In that scenario, too much precision can get in the way of justice.
 Very likely a special court ruling wil have to set a norm.
 The general problem for jurists is, whether "the arbitrariness resulting from precision is worse than the arbitrariness resulting from the application of a vague standard".
+David Lanius has examined nine arguments for the "value of vagueness" in different contexts.